handmade success

 What goes into your COGS

 Raw materials include: CBD extract (cost per gram or per mg), carrier oils (MCT, hemp seed, olive oil), beeswax, essential oils, terpenes, and any botanicals.
-Then there’s packaging — bottles, droppers, lids, labels, boxes, shrink wrap seals.
+Then there’s packaging: bottles, droppers, lids, labels, boxes, shrink wrap seals.

 Direct labor is your time (and your team’s time) spent formulating, filling, labeling, and packing.
 If you’re paying yourself $20/hr and it takes 4 minutes to fill and label a tincture, that’s $1.33 in labor per unit.
 Not accounting for that is how makers end up busy but broke.

-Overhead includes your lab testing fees (spread across the batch size), any rent or equipment costs allocated to production, and insurance.
+Overhead includes your lab testing fees (spread across batch size), any rent or equipment costs allocated to production, and insurance.

 Why accurate inventory tracking is non-negotiable